 IDEAL relies on the [HTCondor] cluster management system for running many simulations in parallel2.
 Any recent release (e.g. 8.6.8) should work well.
 All major Linux distributions provide HTCondor as a standard package.
 The full documentation of HTCondor can be found on the HTCondor web page.
-Below some of the specific details for configuring and running HTCondor are described.
-These are meant as guidance, the optimal configuration may depend on the details of available cluster.
+To install: ''